rnacentre/SCCAF-D/README.md

 ## Installation

-To install the required [SCCAF](https://github.com/SCCAF/sccaf)package, use one of the following commands:
+To install the required [SCCAF](https://github.com/SCCAF/sccaf) package, use one of the following commands:

 ```shell
 conda install sccaf